 Setting Action Analyzer Script Input If you enter JavaScript code into the Execution Analyzer window 'Input' field, this code will be injected into the Simulation and executed before the Simulation starts.
 This is useful for establishing COM variables, global counters, functions and other initialization.
-Platform: UML Basic Options: V Evaluate Guards and Effects using JavaScript Input Sim.n=1; Transition and Control Flow Guards This is the workhorse of the Simulation functionality.
-As Enterprise Architect evaluates possible paths forward at each node in a Simulation, it tests the Guards on outgoing transitions and control flows and will only move forward if there is a single true path to follow - otherwise the Simulation is considered 'blocked' and local or remote process and either influence the Simulation based on external data, or potentially change data or behavior in the external world based on the current Simulation state (for example, update a mechanical model or software Simulation external to Enterprise Architect).
-The syntax for creating COM objects is shown here:
+Platform: UML Basic Options: Input imput im Transition and Control Flow Guards This is the workhorse of the Simulation functionality.
+As Enterprise Architect evaluates possible paths forward at each node in a Simulation, it tests the Guards on outgoing transitions and control flows and will only move forward if there is a single true path to follow - otherwise the Simulation is considered 'blocked' and manual intervention is required.
+You must use the '==' operator to test for equality.
+ControlFlow Properties Guard: Guard: Sim.n==2; Weight Weight

-this.name="Odd Even";

-var logger = new COMObject("MySim.Logger");

-logger.Show();

-logger.Log("Simulation started");

-Using Solvers

-Anywhere in Enterprise Architect that has JavaScript code, such as in Dynamic Simulation, you can now use a JavaScript construct called 'Solver' (the Solver Class) to integrate with external tools and have direct use of the functionality within each tool to simply and intuitively perform complex math and charting functions.
+Element Behavior Entry and Exit behavior can be defined for States.
+Such code will execute at the appropriate time and is useful for updating Simulation variables and making other assignments.
+Amber Operation: Change to amber Properties General Behavior: Sim.n = 2; Sim.n = Using COM One very important feature of the implementation of JavaScript in Enterprise Architect's Simulator is that it supports the creation of COM objects.
+This provides the ability to connect the running Simulation with almost any other local or remote process and either influence the Simulation based on external data, or potentially change data or behavior in the external world based on the current Simulation state (for example, update a mechanical model or software Simulation external to Enterprise Architect).
+The syntax for creating COM objects is shown here: this.name="Odd Even"; var logger = new COMObject("MySim.Logger"); logger.Show(); logger.Log("Simulation started"); Using Solvers Anywhere in Enterprise Architect that has JavaScript code, such as in Dynamic Simulation, you can now use a JavaScript construct called 'Solver' (the Solver Class) to integrate with external tools and have direct use of the functionality within each tool to simply and intuitively perform complex math and charting functions.
 The calls help you to interchange variables between the built in JavaScript engine and each environment easily.
 Two Math Libraries that are supported are MATLAB and Octave.

-To use the Solver Class, you need to have

-a knowledge of the functions available in your preferred Math Library and the parameters they use, as described in the product documentation.
+To use the Solver Class, you need to have a knowledge of the functions available in your preferred Math Library and the parameters they use, as described in the product documentation.
 Being part of the JavaScript engine, these Solver Classes are also immediately accessible to Add-In writers creating model based JavaScript Add-Ins.
 See the Octave Solver, MATLAB Solver and Solvers Help topics for further details.

-Signalled Actions

-It is possible to raise a signalled event (trigger) directly using JavaScript.
+Signalled Actions It is possible to raise a signalled event (trigger) directly using JavaScript.
 The BroadcastSignal() command is used to raise a named trigger that could influence the current state of a Simulation.
 For example, this fragment raises the signal (trigger) named "CancelPressed".
 BroadcastSignal("CancelPressed"); Note that a trigger named CancelPressed must exist within the current Simulation environment and must uniquely have that name.
 You can also call the signal using its GUID.
 For example: